By Brad Burton, Founder & Editor · Updated June 2026 · How we research this

-This exclusion applies broadly to the most common settlement components injury victims receive:
+This exclusion covers the most common settlement components:

-However, certain settlement portions fall outside this protection.
-The IRS reports that punitive damages and interest on settlements are always taxable and must be included in gross income.
-Similarly, emotional distress damages not related to physical injury are taxable under IRS guidelines and would count toward your income calculations.
+Some portions don't get this protection.
+Punitive damages and interest on settlements are always taxable and must be included in gross income.
+Emotional distress damages that aren't tied to a physical injury?
+Also taxable.

-Your settlement proceeds don't appear on your W-2 or generate a 1099 form when they qualify for the IRC Section 104(a)(2) exclusion.
-This means they never enter into your tax return calculations—and by extension, never threaten your healthcare subsidies.
+Your settlement proceeds won't appear on a W-2 or 1099 when they qualify for the IRC Section 104(a)(2) exclusion.
+They never enter your tax return calculations—and they never threaten your subsidies.

-Healthcare.gov specifies that MAGI includes taxable income such as wages, salaries, tips, self-employment income, Social Security benefits (portion), and investment income.
-Crucially, it does not include income sources the IRS excludes from gross income—which means your tax-exempt personal injury settlement stays out of the calculation.
+MAGI includes wages, salaries, tips, self-employment income, the taxable portion of Social Security benefits, and investment income.
+It does not include income the IRS excludes from gross income—like your tax-exempt injury settlement.

-States with expanded Medicaid (39 states plus DC as of 2024) use MAGI from 0-138% FPL for Medicaid eligibility, while non-expansion states create a coverage gap.
-Non-expansion states—including Alabama, Florida, Georgia, Kansas, Mississippi, South Carolina, Tennessee, Texas, Wisconsin, and Wyoming—present unique challenges for injury victims with very low incomes.
+States with expanded Medicaid (39 states plus DC as of 2024) use MAGI from 0-138% FPL for Medicaid eligibility.
+Non-expansion states—Alabama, Florida, Georgia, Kansas, Mississippi, South Carolina, Tennessee, Texas, Wisconsin, and Wyoming—create a coverage gap that complicates things for very low-income injury victims.

 Settlement Component Tax Status Counted in MAGI?
 Notes